 Agricultural boards and organizations

-From the exhibits to the presentations, county fairs are known for promoting agriculture and reminding the public of the important role that it plays in the community.
+From exhibits to presentations, county fairs are known for promoting agriculture and reminding the public of the important role that it plays in the community.
 They also provide educational opportunities for youth and adults.
 Getting involved in the local county fair is a good way to not only connect with the community, but also promote your agricultural background.

 As a farmer or rancher, you may work on your own most days, but that doesn’t mean you can’t look for ways to stay connected to those in your industry.
 You’ll likely find there are a variety of networking groups you can join and share ideas.
 These groups can help you build a strong network of friends, mentors and business connections.
 Additionally, an important member of your network is your local Farm Bureau agent.
 He or she can help you ensure your farm or ranch is covered.